Lytton, Queensland: Economy

 Although Lytton was once a town, it is now primarily commercial and industrial.
 It shares the same postcode as the Port of Brisbane.
 Ampol owns and operates the Lytton Oil Refinery in the north east of the suburb.
 The plant could produce 109,000 barrels per day in 2012.

+Education

+There are no schools in Lytton.
+The nearest government primary school is Wynnum State School in neighbouring Wynnum to the south-east.
+The nearest government secondary schools are Wynnum State High School in neighbouring Wynnum to the south-east and Brisbane Bayside State College in neighbouring Wynnum West to the south.

 Facilities

 Wynnum Wastewater Treatment Plant is a sewage treatment plant on Tanker Street.
 It releases treated water into Crab Creek which flows into Moreton Bay.

 Amenities

 There are a number of parks in Lytton, including: